SubodhShil/DSA-Problem-Solving/Data structures/Tree/README.md

 Tree is a non-linear hierarchical data structure **consist of nodes where each node having zero or more nodes connected by edges**.

-## **How linked list is different from tree?**
+### **How linked list is different from tree?**

-Linked list is a single directional data structure.
+> Linked list is a single directional and sequential data structure where one item or element or node references only one neighbor.
 Unlike linked list, each node of a tree can have link or connection among one or more nodes.

 ## **Benefits**